star-ailab/ARMOR/README.md

 ARMOR's Implementation

 # Usage
-- For benchmark experiments on CIFAR-10, simply run the following python files:
+- For benchmark experiments on CIFAR-10, run:
-  -
+  - python armor_udr_cifar10.py for generalization of UDR with our $ARMOR_D$ method
+  - python armor_mart_cifar10.py for generalization of MART with our $ARMOR_D$ method
+  - python armor_trades_cifar10.py for generalization of TRADES with our $ARMOR_D$ method

 # Acknowldegements